derrik-gratz/geography-quiz/README.md

 - Remove 'available prompts' and instead rely on if the data is present in the dictionary
   - still need to fix prompting based on checkboxes

+- handle submission on map

-- generate map display and flag display?
+- add submission for flag selection?

 - ivory coast alias not matching